The basic structure of a corporation

 - Understanding customer needs and expectations

-- Improving customer experience
+- Improving the customer experience

 - Adapting strategies and maximizing opportunities to reach customers

-- Handling reputation management and PR crises
+- Handling reputation management and public relations

-6. Chief information officer (CIO)
+6. Chief Information Officer (CIO)

-- Overseeing the internal technology infrastructure
+- Overseeing the company’s technology infrastructure

-- Understanding needs of each business unit
+- Understanding the needs of each business unit

-- Standardizing processes across functions
+- Standardizing processes across key business functions

 - Recommending software and hardware to improve workflows

-- Ensuring systems are running smoothly
+- Ensuring internal technology systems are working as expected

 - Understanding security risks and protecting data

-7. Chief technology officer (CTO)
+7. Chief Technology Officer (CTO)

 - Understanding the impact of technology on customers, products and services

-- Identifying profitable opportunities using technology, information and data
+- Identifying profitable opportunities using technology

 - Developing products and services to meet customer needs